Print Page Send to a Friend

 How much can I deduct?

-You can opt to cover the full amount of the bill.
-You cannot however have more than 25% of your total weekly social welfare payment deducted under this scheme.
+You can choose to cover the full amount of the bill.
+However, you cannot have more than 25% of your total weekly social welfare payment deducted under this scheme.
 A minimum amount must be deducted each week for each bill to be paid under the Household Budget Scheme.
-The deduction from your payment will be passed on to pay your bill within 4 days of you getting your payment at the post office.

 Can I change the amount deducted?

 Yes.
 To make changes to current deductions, you must complete a new Household Budget Instruction Form and send it to the address below.
+If you want to make changes to the deductions paid to a housing body you must include a letter of authorisation from the housing body.

 How can I stop a deduction?

 To cancel a deduction you must give 2 weeks written notice to An Post (see address below).
 Remember to give your name, address, PPS number and details of the deductions you want to cancel, including the account number.
+If you want to cancel the deductions paid to a housing body, you must include a letter of authorisation from the housing body.

 How to apply